cuylerquint/ParkingComplexSystem/README.md

 ## Running
-  currently this is only configured to run from the Tests.py which utilizes the build in unittest module
+  Currently this is only configured to run from the Tests.py which utilizes the unittest module

   to run:
   python Tests.py